VRGroupRWTH/DaVE/database/multiple_slices/description.md

 However, slices have the disadvantage that they only provide a limited insight into the dataset.
 Since they only show a two-dimensional subset of the dataset, three-dimensional structures and the relations between them can not that easily be explored.

-Based on an medical use case, this example shows the use of multple slices that are aligned to the primary axis of the dataset.
+Based on a medical use case, this example shows the use of multiple slices that are aligned to the primary axis of the dataset.
-In comparison to other examples that only create a screenshot, this exmaple produces a Chinema database file which can be interactiveley explored using tools such as Cinema:View [1](#reference_cinema_view).
+In comparison to other examples that only create a screenshot, this example produces a Chinema database file which can be interactively explored using tools such as Cinema:View [1](#reference_cinema_view).
 When loading the database using Cinema:View, the user can select the slices that are shown using slides.
-In addtion ot showing the slices of the primary axis in isolation, the tool also provides a visualization that shows all three slices at once.
+In addition to showing the slices of the primary axis in isolation, the tool also provides a visualization that shows all three slices at once.
-The dataset that was chosen for this example represents the x-ray scan of a patient's foot as an scalar field which captures the densities of bones and tissues within the foot [2](#reference_dataset).
+The dataset that was chosen for this example represents the x-ray scan of a patient's foot as a scalar field which captures the densities of bones and tissues within the foot [2](#reference_dataset).

 ### Instructions ###
 The file archive that comes with this example when downloading it, contains the script file `multiple_slice_script` that when executed creates the Chinema database for the provided dataset.